josefs/meta-paper/paper.md

 \label{fig:comparison}
 \end{figure*}

-The two code fragments are quite similar, but with certain differnces:
+The two code fragments are quite similar, but with certain differences:

 * `Int` and `Double` becomes `Expr Int` and `Expr Double`.
-* We cannot use the standrad Haskell type `Complex` in the meta-repa code.
+* We cannot use the Standford Haskell type `Complex` in the meta-repa code.
 This is because we can't write a `RealFloat` instance for `Expr Double`, which is required by `Complex`.
 Instead we define our own `Complex` type.
-* meta-repa does not have an explicitily manifest array type.
+* meta-repa does not have an explicitly manifest array type.
 Instead, the `forcePull` function is used to write a Pull array to an underlying array and return a Pull array which reads from it.
 * The meta-repa code uses the function `if_` rather than Haskell's